damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ## Heartbeat
 The server checks whether the clients are still alive using both normal messages and heartbeat messages (the timeout resets with any kind of message).
-Heartbeat messages will be sent at regular intervals.
+Heartbeat messages are sent at regular intervals.

 ```
  ┌────────┒                      ┌────────┒